kenney-yang/reading-notes/operators-and-loops.md

 ### Loops
 - Loops offer a quick and easy way to do something repeatedly.
-- Repeat an actio some number of times.
+- Repeat an action some number of times.
 - Various loop mechanisms offer different ways to determine the start and end points of the loop.

 ### for Loop EXAMPLE